tailhook/cantal/docs/concepts.rst

 connections is quite inefficient.
 So you should poll a single node while it's still available and switch to another one only when it's not.

-.. warning:: It's hard to overstate that you should not poll every node in turn otherwise you will have a full mesh of connections and every node will send updates to each other every two seconds.
+.. warning:: It's hard to overstate that you should not poll every node in turn, otherwise you will have a full mesh of connections and every node will send updates to each other every two seconds.

    Viewing web interface for **local metrics** and polling for them is perfectly OK on any and every node.